Service Status: All Systems Operational — Safeguarded by our multi-cloud infrastructure.

 3. Date of Birth: Select DOB column (Optional but recommended)

-1. Click “Start Processing” button when mapping is complete
+Click "Start Processing" when mapping is complete.

 Step 6: Monitor Processing